Attention Residuals: Making Residual Connections Attention-Like

 The report calls this PreNorm dilution.
 It is an excellent name.
 The problem is not that gradients vanish, nor that training explodes.
 It is that each layer’s relative contribution gets progressively washed out.

-There is a line of reasoning under the surface here that I really like: along the sequence dimension, we stopped being satisfied with “treat every past token the same” a long time ago.
+There is a line of reasoning under the surface here worth making explicit: along the sequence dimension, we stopped being satisfied with “treat every past token the same” a long time ago.
 That is why attention exists.
 So why are we still willing to accept “sum every previous layer with equal weight” along the depth dimension?

 3. What AttnRes Actually Does